Almagul Menlibayeva: Kissing Totems (2008)

 Kissing Totems is the first solo exhibition Almagul Menlibayeve held in the United States, and the title of the solo exhibition is one of her recent works in 2008 with the same name.

 In her film, “Kissing Totems”, it is about a set of surrealist actions and impossible encounters happened on the territory of a deserted factory from the Soviet era.
 The industrial ruin of Communism has become a stage, a kind of bird, also a totem and peris which mark the transition of dream-narrative.
 By invoking confounding feelings and curiosity, the artist asks audiences to watch the film through the eyes of a little girl, the audiences observe the unbelievable thing by contemplative detachment.
 When the little girl walks through the past symbol of Communism, from camera to industrial materialism of industry.
 At the same time, the little girl feels comfy with two symbol systems.
 Through her imagine gaze, the post-communism becomes another totemic myth that being occupied by ideologies and the newly revived beliefs.

 On the Road (2007)

 One the Road is one of Almagul Menlibayeve's artworks blends in poetry into video and performance that being presented in a unique setting as brings topic of Islamic cultural tradition and contemporary art together.
 The following is her own artist statement towards On the Road:

-“My educational background is in the Soviet Russian avant-garde school of Futurism, which I combine with a nomadic aesthetic of post-Soviet, contemporary Kazakhstan – something that I have been exploring in recent years through my photographic and video work.